Coarse Equivalences of Euclidean Buildings: Coarse equivalences of trees

-Now we can prove our main rigidity result for trees.
-We use a result about coarse equivalences of hyperbolic spaces which goes back to M.~Morse.
+is a coarse equivalence between two trees.
+We recall a result about coarse equivalences between $\delta$-hyperbolic spaces which goes back to M.~Morse.
 It says that the coarse image of a geodesic is Hausdorff close to a geodesic \cite[III.H.1.7]{BH} \cite[1.3.2]{BS}.
-Since trees are hyperbolic, it follows that there is a positive constant $r>0$ such that the coarse image $f(A)$ of an apartment $A$ has Hausdorff distance at most $r$ from a unique apartment $A'$.
-We put $f_*A=A'$ (note that $f_*$ just maps apartments to apartments, it is not a map between the trees).
+Since trees are $\delta$-hyperbolic for every $\delta>0$, it follows that there is a positive constant $r_f>0$ such that the image $f(A)$ of an apartment $A\subseteq T_1$ has Hausdorff distance at most $r_f$ from a unique apartment $A'\subseteq T_2$.
+We put $f_*A=A'$.
+Note that $f_*$ just maps apartments to apartments, it is not a map between the trees. \begin{Num} For our application to Euclidean buildings we have to consider the more general situation of a coarse equivalence